The Trolleybuses of

 The next picture shows the bypass from the other direction.
 Pie del Llano station is in the distance.
 Av.
 16 de Septiembre is behind the photographer [see map].
 The automobile lanes on the left are for eastbound traffic only (westbound traffic uses Calle 53) [firstname.lastname@example.org]:

 Looking east on Av.
 16 de Septiembre, with the airport in the background [see map].
 This was formerly a 5-lane road, with curb parking and two traffic lanes in each direction.
-The trolleybus reservation now occupies two lanes and there is room only for automobiles traveling east (westbound automobiles must follow a long detour).
-Many Mérida residents and merchants are unhappy with this arrangement [email@example.com]:
+The trolleybus reservation now occupies two lanes and there is room only for automobiles traveling east (westbound automobiles must use other streets). [email@example.com]:

-On 4 August 2009 the name of the operator was changed to Trolebús Mérida C.A. = TROMERCA.
-Construction advanced on line 3, a teleférico [aerial cableway] from Los Conquistadores down to San Jacinto in the Chama River valley [see map].
+On 4 August 2009 the name of the operator was changed from Trolmérida to Tromerca (Trolebús Mérida C.A.).
+Construction advanced on Line 3, a teleférico [aerial cableway] from Domingo Peña trolleybus station (formerly called Los Conquistadores) down to San Jacinto in the Chama River valley [see map].
 The route was originally planned as a funicular railway.
-Twenty cablecars were supplied by the Doppelmayr Garaventa Group of Austria.
+Twenty telecabinas arrived from the Austrian firm Doppelmayr Garaventa on 26 August 2011.

 to be continued...